Central $L$-values of newforms and local polynomials: Abstract

 \section{Abstract}

-In this paper, we characterize the vanishing of twisted central $L$-values attached to newforms of square-free level in terms of so-called local polynomials and the action of finitely many Hecke operators thereon.
-Such polynomials are the ``local part'' of certain locally harmonic Maass forms constructed by Bringmann, Kane and Kohnen in $2015$.
-We offer a second perspective on this characterization for weights greater than $4$ by adapting results of Zagier to higher level.
+In this paper, we characterize the vanishing of twisted central $L$-values attached to newforms of square-free level in terms of certain polynomials of quadratic forms introduced by Zagier and the action of finitely many Hecke operators thereon.
 To be more precise, we establish that a twisted central $L$-value attached to a newform vanishes if and only if a certain explicitly computable polynomial is constant.
-We conclude by proving an identity between these constants and generalized Hurwitz class numbers, which were introduced by Pei and Wang in $2003$.
-We provide numerical examples in weight $4$ and levels $7$, $15$, $22$, and offer some questions for future work.
+We describe these constants explicitly in two different ways.
+One of the descriptions involves the generalized Hurwitz class numbers, which were introduced by Pei and Wang in $2003$.
+We provide some numerical examples and conclude by offering some questions for future work.